 Half sash with white cross belt, worn with sabers unless specified otherwise by the commanding officer.

-On certain prescribed occasions, seniors will wear OD wrap (full sash, no cross belt).
-This is also worn with sabers unless specified otherwise by the commanding officer
+On prescribed occasions, the seniors will wear OD wrap (full sash, no cross belt).
+This is also worn with sabers unless specified otherwise by the commanding officer.

 Paletot